Administrative management and future potential:

 AOK (December 2018): Scientific Advisory Board for Digital Transformation: comments on an AI strategy for a statutory health insurance company.
 S.5

 LIST OF ILLUSTRATIONS

-Fig.2: Occupational disability - acceptance in the case of pre-existing conditions, according to: Morgen & Morgen, as of 05/2018
+Fig.2: Occupational disability assumption in case of pre-existing conditions, according to: Morgen & Morgen, as of 05/2018